skip to main content

 Students’ Personal Property

 HCPSS discourages students from bringing personal property to school.
 Students are responsible for their personal property at all times.
-This includes items that are relevant to instructional programs or extracurricular activities, such as personal electronic devices, musical instruments, or expensive clothing items.
+This includes items that are relevant to instructional programs or extracurricular activities, such as personal electronic devices, musical instruments, expensive clothing items, and mobile phones.
 If students bring such items to school, they are responsible for storing them in a secure location.
 The school system is not responsible for damaged, lost, or stolen items.

 Accommodations for Religious Observance